AnonymousWalker/mobile-mechanic/DEPLOY.md

-# Cloudflare Pages Deployment Guide
+# Cloudflare Workers Deployment Guide

-This guide will help you deploy your static Astro site to Cloudflare Pages.
+This guide will help you deploy your static Astro site to Cloudflare Workers with static assets.

 ## Prerequisites